ichhakumari/REACHINBOX/README.md

         </ol>
     </div>
     <hr>
-    <h2>It is a Frontend Developer assignment  provided by ReachInbox to assess participants' skills and abilities for the position.</h2>
+    <h2>It was a Frontend Developer assignment  provided by ReachInbox to assess participants' skills and abilities for the position.</h2>
     <hr>
 </body>
 </html>